S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/agreements/selection.png)

-**A group process for selecting people for roles, on the strength of the reason, rather than according to the majority.**
+**A group process for selecting a person for a role on the strength of the reason, rather than according to majority.**

--   People avoid expressing interest before the selection.
+**1. Present Role Description:** If possible, send out the role’s domain description in advance.

--   People can nominate themselves, another, or pass.
+**2. Record Nominations:** Participants write their nomination on a slip of paper.
+People can nominate themselves, another, or pass.

--   When checking for objections to the proposed nominee, ask that person last.
+**3. Reasons for Nominations:**  Each person shares who they have nominated and why.

+---

+## Role Selection (…)

+**4. Information Gathering:** Participants share or request any information that might support the group in making an appropriate selection.

+**5. Nomination Changes:** Check if anyone wants to change their nomination in light of reasons and information shared so far, and hear the reasons for each change.

+**6. Propose a Nominee** for the role: The facilitator guides the process to identify a suitable nominee on the strength of the reasons heard, e.g. by:

+-   proposing a nominee themselves or asking a group member
+-   inviting (some) nominees to agree who should be proposed
+-   inviting group dialogue to help reveal the strongest nominee

+---

+## Role Selection (…)

+**7. Check for Objections:** Ask participants (including the proposed nominee) to simultaneously signal whether or not they have an objection.

-Objections to a nominee may be resolved in many ways, including amending the role's domain description or by nominating someone else.
+**8. Address and Resolve Objections,** beginning with any from the proposed nominee.
+Objections may be resolved in many ways, including amending the role's domain description or by nominating someone else.
+When all objections are resolved, check with the (final) nominee again if they accept the role.

+**9. Celebrate:** Acknowledge reaching agreement and thank the person who will now keep the role.

+---

+## Role Selection (…)

+To avoid influencing others, abstain from expressing personal interest or opinions before a selection takes place.

+Sometimes a role selection reveals a lack of capacity, relevant experience, qualities or skill.
+A group will then need to consider outside candidates, reconsider priorities or find an alternative way to account for the domain.

-**Note:** This pattern can also be used in any situation where there is a need to choose between a variety of options.
+This pattern can also be used in any situation where there is a need to choose between a variety of options.

 ---